ankowals/saf/README.md

 	----------------------------------

 	ToDo before 1.0:
 		1) integrate Appium
-		2) prepare a step to write to pdf and read pdf from online resource
-		3) add Xml parser? or better add link to GPath/XmlPath description used with RestAssured?
-		4) prepare step to start and stop tcpdump on a unix host on define interface with define filter and download trace files
-		5) prepare step to trigger IE via autoIT script to handle windows authentication with Selenium (autoIT script available)
+		2) prepare step to trigger IE via autoIT script to handle windows authentication with Selenium (autoIT script available)
-		6) move documentation to pdf file and wiki, add screenshots of test executed in cmd as well as in IDE, add screenshots of tests reports as well as tests logs
+		3) move documentation to pdf file and wiki, add screenshots of test executed in cmd as well as in IDE, add screenshots of tests reports as well as tests logs
-		7) make sure that all steps/methods from libCore are documented
-		8) generate libCore documentation and add it to the repo
-		9) change the names from execution ctx, ctx object to global/scenario variables?
-		10) add git usage documentation (documnetation almost complete) and xpath creation documentation (documentation available)
+		4) add git usage documentation (documnetation almost complete) and xpath creation documentation (documentation available)
-		11) move winRS steps to libCore, move cloudDirector steps to libCore

-	ToDo for 2.0:
-		0) supervise appiumDriver/restClient/webDriver/JdbcDriver/sshClient resources and make sure that all open will be closed in scenario or global hooks -> in other words implement pool design pattern for web/appium/db drivers and ssh/winRM resources
-		1) migrate to cucumber-jvm 2.x
-		2) migrate to allure 2.x
-		3) modify directory structure to get rid of src/main or src/test and use it with maven
+		5) describe how to extract table content and parse it to a list of maps using jsoup lib

 	----------------------------------